kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/beyond_load_balancer.md

 page_title: "kakaocloud_beyond_load_balancer Data Source - kakaocloud"
 subcategory: "Load Balancer"
 description: |-
-  The kakaocloud_beyond_load_balancer resource represents a High Availability (HA) load balancer group in KakaoCloud.This resource is used to provision and manage Beyond Load Balancer services, ensuring traffic distribution and fault tolerance across multiple load balancers.
+  The kakaocloud_beyond_load_balancer data source retrieves detailed information about a specific High Availability (HA) load balancer group in KakaoCloud.
-  You can use this resource to:
-  Create and manage HA groups with one or more load balancers.Define load balancers to be attached to the HA group.Associate the HA group with a VPC and its CIDR block.Retrieve DNS names, availability zones, and operational status of the group.Track provisioning and operating states for lifecycle management.
-  By managing this resource in Terraform, you can automate deployment and scaling of resilient load balancing services in KakaoCloud.
+  This data source is useful when you need to:
+  Retrieve information about an existing HA load balancer group by its ID.Review configuration details such as DNS name, availability zones, VPC settings, and load balancer members.Reference Beyond Load Balancer attributes dynamically in Terraform without hardcoding values.Validate operational and provisioning statuses for lifecycle or monitoring purposes.
+  By using this data source, you can dynamically integrate Beyond Load Balancer information into your Terraform configurations.
 ---

 # kakaocloud_beyond_load_balancer (Data Source)

-The `kakaocloud_beyond_load_balancer` resource represents a **High Availability (HA) load balancer group** in KakaoCloud.
+The `kakaocloud_beyond_load_balancer` data source retrieves detailed information about a specific High Availability (HA) load balancer group in KakaoCloud.
-This resource is used to provision and manage Beyond Load Balancer services, ensuring traffic distribution and fault tolerance across multiple load balancers.

-You can use this resource to:

-- Create and manage HA groups with one or more load balancers.
-- Define load balancers to be attached to the HA group.
+This data source is useful when you need to:

-- Associate the HA group with a VPC and its CIDR block.
+- Retrieve information about an existing HA load balancer group by its ID.
-- Retrieve DNS names, availability zones, and operational status of the group.
+- Review configuration details such as DNS name, availability zones, VPC settings, and load balancer members.
+- Reference Beyond Load Balancer attributes dynamically in Terraform without hardcoding values.
-- Track provisioning and operating states for lifecycle management.
+- Validate operational and provisioning statuses for lifecycle or monitoring purposes.

-By managing this resource in Terraform, you can automate deployment and scaling of resilient load balancing services in KakaoCloud.
+By using this data source, you can dynamically integrate Beyond Load Balancer information into your Terraform configurations.

 ## Example Usage